raphaelparent/portfolio/README.md

 ## Things to do

- - Build the html and css for the admin
+ - Build the html and css for the admin (in progress)
    - Manage projects
    - Manage contact information
  - Build the API